What Happens To Your CPF When You Pass Away? All You Need To Know About CPF Nomination

 Your bank details and your CDP account number (if deceased has discounted Singtel shares)

-- The most popular Cash Nomination means that nominees will receive your CPF savings in form of a cheque or GIRO.
+- The most popular Cash Nomination means that nominees will receive your CPF savings in the form of a cheque or GIRO.

 - The Enhanced Nomination Scheme transfers your CPF savings to your nominee’s CPF account.